-2.9 A key role of the Local Plan is to provide for the development needs of the district over the plan period to 2031.
+- 2.9 A key role of the Local Plan is to provide for the development needs of the district over the plan period to 2031.
 Population growth and the continued success of the Cambridge and South Cambridgeshire economies are important drivers for further growth.
 There is a strong link between jobs and homes and it is important that the Local Plan provides an appropriate balance that will provide jobs for the whole community as well as supporting the nationally and internationally successful local economy with its focus on the high technology and research sectors, while at the same time delivering homes to meet the overall housing needs.
-This must be done while protecting the environment and what makes the area a successful and attractive place.
+This must be done while protecting the environment and what makes the area a successful and attractive place. - 2.10 The National Planning Policy Framework (NPPF, 2012) requires that Local Plans should meet the objectively assessed housing, business and other development needs of an area in a positive and flexible way, unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits.
+This must involve using an evidence base to ensure that the Local Plan meets the full, objectively assessed needs for market and affordable housing in the local housing market area as far as is consistent with the policies set out in the NPPF (2012).
+Councils should work with neighbouring authorities where housing market areas cross administrative boundaries and the NPPF requires the preparation of a Strategic Housing Market Assessment (SHMA) to assess full housing needs.

-- 2.10 The National Planning Policy Framework (NPPF) requires that Local Plans should meet the objectively assessed housing, business and other development needs of an area in a positive and flexible way, unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits.
-This must involve using an evidence base to ensure that the Local Plan meets the full, objectively assessed needs for market and affordable housing in the local housing market area as far as is consistent with the policies set out in the NPPF.
-Councils should work with neighbouring authorities where housing market areas cross administrative boundaries and the NPPF requires the preparation of a Strategic Housing Market Assessment (SHMA) to assess full housing needs. - 2.11 The local authorities in the Cambridge Sub Region Housing Market Area have been working together for some time on a range of planning and housing issues and have prepared a joint SHMA, which was updated to inform the new Local Plans being prepared by Councils in the area.
+2.11 The local authorities in the Cambridge Sub Region Housing Market Area have been working together for some time on a range of planning and housing issues and have prepared a joint SHMA, which was updated to inform the new Local Plans being prepared by Councils in the area.
 The Cambridge Sub Region SHMA 2012 identifies the objectively assessed need for housing in South Cambridgeshire and all other districts in the Cambridge Sub Region housing market area for the period 2011-2031 (Chapter 12).
 The SHMA considers jobs forecasts as a key part of the analysis of the overall number of homes required to meet the development needs of the area for the period 2011 to 2031.
-It identifies the objectively assessed need for 22,000 additional jobs and 19,000 new homes in South Cambridgeshire.
+It identifies the need for 22,000 additional jobs and 19,000 new homes in South Cambridgeshire.
+Additional independent technical evidence was prepared in 2015 to further consider need for new housing taking account of national guidance published after the plans were prepared.
+This identified the full Objectively Assessed Need for South Cambridgeshire as 19,337 homes.
+This has been rounded to 19,500 in the housing target for the plan period.